Samizo-AITL/Edusemi-Plus/archive/legacy/introduction.md

 ## 🏢 Major Japanese DRAM Manufacturers (1990s)

 During the 1990s, Japan was
-**the only country where multiple companies simultaneously produced leading-edge DRAM in true mass production**.
+🇯🇵 **the only country where multiple companies simultaneously produced leading-edge DRAM in true mass production**.

-All of the manufacturers listed below operated state-of-the-art DRAM development and high-volume fabs
+All of the manufacturers listed below operated
+🔬 state-of-the-art DRAM development
+🏭 and high-volume manufacturing fabs
 **at the same process generations, in the same time frame**.

 - **Toshiba**
-  – A global leader in **deep trench capacitor–based DRAM**, driving cell capacitance through structure rather than assumption
+  🧱 A global leader in **deep trench capacitor–based DRAM**, securing cell capacitance through physical structure rather than statistical assumption

 - **NEC**
-  – Major supplier of 1M–64M DRAM with strong overall process integration and mass-production capability
+  🏭 Major supplier of 1M–64M DRAM with strong overall process integration and large-scale manufacturing capability

 - **Mitsubishi Electric**
-  – Reliability-oriented DRAM design with conservative physical margin policies
+  🛡 Reliability-oriented DRAM design with conservative physical margin policies

 - **Hitachi**
-  – Process-driven yield optimization and strict parametric control
+  📊 Process-driven yield optimization supported by strict parametric control

 - **Fujitsu**
-  – Balanced DRAM cell design emphasizing long-term retention stability
+  ⚖ Balanced DRAM cell design emphasizing long-term retention stability

 All of these companies shipped competitive DRAM products at: